WetHat/MarkdownToHtml/markdown/2.6.0/ConvertTo-NavigationItem.md

 ﻿# ConvertTo-NavigationItem

-Convert a navigation specification to a single item in a navigation bar of a static HTML site projects created by `New-StaticHTMLSiteProject`.
+Convert a navigation specification to a single item in a navigation bar of pages in a static HTML site project created by `New-StaticHTMLSiteProject`.

 # Syntax
 ```PowerShell